Solar Energy Defined

 When it comes down to generating solar energy, location, and space matter.
 Not every property has access to sunlight in order to generate solar energy.
-Some properties will have shading, or be located in low irradiance locations which means solar may not be viable.
+Some properties will have shading, or be located in low irradiance locations which means you may not be eligible for solar.

-To find out if you are eligible for solar, check out our blog to learn more.
+To find out if your roof is suitable for solar panels, check out our blog to learn more.

 Although the pollution associated with solar energy is far less compared to other types of energy systems, it still exists.
-During the course of manufacturing and transporting parts for active solar energy systems greenhouse gases are emitted.
+During manufacturing and transporting parts for active solar energy systems, greenhouse gases are emitted.
 Of course, these emissions are then balanced out once the solar energy system is installed.